altangent/ccxws/CONTRIBUTING.md

 $(npm bin)/mocha src/exchanges/hitbtc-client.spec.js
 ```

+* Add a test to subscribe to a ticker
+* Add a test to subscribe to a trade stream
+* Add a test to subscribe to an orderbook stream
+* Add type assertions for all output
+* Add a test to subscribe to multiple trade streams at the same time
+* Add tests to unsubscribe from each stream

+### Additional testing
 It is often useful to create a `test.js` file (which is excluded from git) in the root of the application and directly exercise your code outside of unit tests
 code.
 For example: